barinali/barinali.github.io/about.md

 __In addition to all these__, I am experienced with Wordpress, PHP, and Python.

 > "Choose a job you love, and you will never have to work a day in your life." – Confucius

-And I have a job as Confucius said.